maemreyo/teaching/ielts/vocabulary/boost-your-vocabulary/cam18/test-1/passage-1.md

 **Video Script Prompt**

 **Objective:**
-"To place the Paris farm in the context of a booming global trend, explaining the practical benefits and limitations of this fast-changing approach to food production."
+"To finish the story by showing how this idea is _spreading_, transforming unexpected urban spaces into places of production."

 **Target Vocabulary:**
 "This final video covers the global trend, the economics, and the future outlook."